48 hours in Toowoomba

 She may be slight in size, but the Cobb & Co.
 Museum packs a punch when it comes to Toowoomba history, housing the National Carriage Collection of horse-drawn vehicles and a range of permanent and temporary exhibitions giving you an insight into the cultural and natural past of the region.

-While you can browse the museum at your leisure, I’d highly suggest taking part in one of two daily guided tours at 10:30am or 2:30pm.
+Take part in one of two daily guided tours at 10:30am or 2:30pm.
 It’s a great way to get the full gist of each exhibition, and you’ll learn some awesome facts along the way, like why a car’s glove compartment is named so.

 (Spoiler alert: Back in the old days, gloves were more than just a fashion statement, they were necessary for the harsh conditions of driving a coach long distances.
 So it made sense to create a special compartment built specifically to store your gloves in.
 Behold, the glove box of the car!)